Madarauchiha195/companion-legal-main/README.md

 ## Contact

-For any queries or suggestions, please contact [your-email@example.com].
+For any queries or suggestions, please contact.